 All students must provide documentation to support their disability(ies).
 Documentation must come from a licensed or professional source and should be typed on official letterhead.
 Students may provide this material from their personal records or request material from a licensed professional or agency.
 Documentation must be current and relevant with a diagnosis and, if necessary, describe how the condition impacts the student at the current time and in the current circumstances.
-High school sources may provide temporary documentation to be used for their first semester only and the student might need to be retested using adult based norms.
+High school documentation sources may be used, if appropriate.
+The student might need to be retested using adult based norms.
 Your documentation must be in the form of a letter with the statement of your diagnosed disability and how it impacts your classroom ability.
 Official medical records are not appropriate and will not be accepted to meet your documentation requirement.
 Information obtained is confidential and is used solely for the purposes of documenting a disability and identifying appropriate support services.

 All first time applicants need to arrange an intake meeting with the coordinator of Student Disability Services before their applications will be reviewed.
 This meeting will provide the coordinator with information concerning the student's strengths and weaknesses as well as to review of the appropriateness of the requested accommodations.
 Upon completion of the intake process the students and faculty are notified in writing of approved accommodations.